-Psychological care in non-curable illness is essential as a support for the patient and families.
+Psychological care in a situation of an incurable disease is fundamental as a support to the patient and his/her family.

-Losing sight of autonomy, decision-making capacity, functionality, and, often, self-esteem and dignity, leads to a patient's discouraged state that is difficult to recover.
+Losing sight of autonomy, decision-making capacity, functionality, and, often, self-esteem, leads to a state of discouragement that is difficult to recover from.

-It is possible to help the patient to find resilience from their internal resources to face the day-to-day of the disease.
+It is possible to help the patient to restore from his/her internal resources the resilience to face day-to-day illness.

-In general, these consultations take place at home but can be held at the patient's inpatient institution, with the patient's consent.
+In general, these consultations take place at home, but they can also take place in the patient's institution if the patient's consent.

-All family members of the patient can be involved, as long as it is useful for the progress of their emotional state.
+All the patient's relatives can be involved, as long as this is useful for the progress of the patient's emotional state.